Economy of Zimbabwe: Hyperinflation and currency changes

+After a period of relative economic stability, the government reintroduced local currency again in 2019, and quickly faced challenges in maintaining its value.
+At the time of its reintroduction, one loaf of bread cost between 2 and 3 Zimbabwean dollars.
+By 2024, the price had risen to 24,000 Zimbabwean dollars, roughly equivalent to 1 United States dollar.
+Although the U.S. dollar remains officially tolerated, many vendors are reluctant to accept payments in local currency due to its instability.

+In April 2024, the government launched a new currency, Zimbabwe Gold (ZiG), to replace the Zimbabwean dollar.
+Backed by the country's reserves of foreign currency and precious metals, primarily gold, the new currency aimed to curb inflation by preventing excessive money printing and to restore price stability.

 Current economic conditions

-In 2000, Zimbabwe planned a land redistribution act to collect white-owned, commercial farms attained through colonization and return the land to the black majority.
-The new occupants, mainly consisting of indigenous citizens and several prominent members of the ruling ZANU-PF administration, were inexperienced or uninterested in farming, thereby failing to retain the labour-intensive, highly efficient management of previous landowners.
-Short term gains were achieved by selling the land or equipment.
-The contemporary lack of agricultural expertise triggered severe export losses and negatively affected market confidence.
-The country has experienced a massive drop in food production and idle land is now being utilised by rural communities practicing subsistence farming.
-Production of staple foodstuffs, such as maize, has recovered accordingly – unlike typical export crops including tobacco and coffee.
-Zimbabwe has also sustained the 30th occurrence of recorded hyperinflation in world history.

 Government spending is 29.7% of GDP.
 State enterprises are strongly subsidized.
 Taxes and tariffs are high, and state regulation is costly to companies.
 Starting or closing a business is slow and costly.
-Due to the regulations of the labor market, hiring and terminating workers is a lengthy process.
-By 2008, unemployment had risen to 94%.
+Due to the regulations of the labour market, hiring and terminating workers is a lengthy process.
+By 2008, an unofficial estimate of unemployment had risen to 94%.

-Interestingly, as at December 2021, Zimbabwe's official unemployment rate, even according to World Bank stood at 5.17%, making it one of the lowest unemployment rates in Africa.
-This can also be supported by employment websites in Zimbabwe like Work In Zimbabwe which posts several Jobs in Zimbabwe daily.
+As of 2023, Zimbabwe's official unemployment rate stood at 9.3%, though the vast majority of workers are in the informal sector, made up of low-paying, temporary and precarious jobs.

 A 2014 report by the Africa Progress Panel found that, of all the African countries examined when determining how many years it would take to double per capita GDP, Zimbabwe fared the worst, and that at its current rate of development it would take 190 years for the country to double its per capita GDP.
 Uncertainty around the indigenisation programme (compulsory acquisition), the perceived lack of a free press, the possibility of abandoning the US dollar as official currency, and political uncertainty following the end of the government of national unity with the MDC as well as power struggles within ZANU-PF have increased concerns that the country's economic situation could further deteriorate.

 In September 2016 the finance minister identified "low levels of production and the attendant trade gap, insignificant foreign direct investment and lack of access to international finance due to huge arrears" as significant causes for the poor performance of the economy.

 Zimbabwe came 140 out of 190 ease of doing business report released by the World Bank Group.
 They were ranked high for ability to get credit (ranked 85) and protecting minority investors (ranked 95).

 Infrastructure and resources

 Transportation

-Zimbabwe has adequate internal transportation and electrical power networks; however, maintenance has been neglected over several years.
-Poorly paved roads link the major urban and industrial centers, and rail lines managed by the National Railways of Zimbabwe tie it into an extensive central African railroad network with all its neighbours.
+Zimbabwe's internal transportation and electrical power networks are adequate; nevertheless, maintenance has been ignored for several years.
+Zimbabwe is crossed by two trans-African automobile routes: the Cairo-Cape Town Highway and the Beira-Lobito Highway.
+Poorly paved highways connect the major urban and industrial areas, while rail lines controlled by the National Railways of Zimbabwe connect Zimbabwe to a vast central African railroad network that connects it to all of its neighbors.